bolshchikov/monday-whatsapp-tasks/README.md

 ## How to use

 ### 0. Set user token
 In order to start working, you need to post your Personal API Token (V2).
-All calls to Monday API must be authenticated. **Nothing will work without it**.
+All calls to Monday API must be authenticated. **Nothing will work without it**. <br />
+How to get the token?
+[Read here](https://monday.com/developers/v2#authentication-section-accessing-tokens).
 ```
 Token
 <Enter your Monday token here>